mozz100/node-logitechmediaserver/README.md

 * play/pause/stop
 * sending arbitrary commands through the telnet interface

-I used this together with my [xBee](/mozz100/node-xbee) [home automation system](http://www.rmorrison.net/homenode) to play sounds when my back door opened, and so on.
+I used this together with my [xBee] module to play sounds when my back door opened, and so on.

 Licence